slh2610/northcoders-news/README.md

 Users must login to view or add articles, vote, view or add comments.

 ## Login

+In order to access all of the features, on the deployed link the website is already logged in.
+To login click 'logout' and then it will take you to the login component.

 The website has no password authentication and a user can login using one of the following usernames: